chiangyaw/cloud-devsecops-lab/03-PreparingTerraformCloud.md

 3. Copy the token generated on the Terraform Cloud portal, and paste it into the Cloud9 CLI.
 Once done, you should be logged into the Terraform Cloud on the Cloud9 CLI:

 ![Alt text](/resources/terraform-login-cli.png?raw=true)

+Once you are done setting up your Terraform Cloud environment, you can move on to the next section [here](/04-SettingUpPrismaCloud.md)